 What Is Therapist Abuse?

-- Verbal.
-Verbal abuse includes name-calling, humiliation, yelling, insults, or threats of violence.
+- Verbal abuse.
+This may include name-calling, humiliation, yelling, degrading comments, insults, or threats.

 For a free legal consultation, call,